 Accommodation with a Kitchen Will Allow You to Enjoy Hawaii’s Fresh Catch

 Even better is to find a place where you have access to a grill.
 There are incredible local fresh fish markets on the islands, and having a grill will allow you to enjoy the fresh, local seafood.

 One of my favorite things to do for dinner in Hawaii is to grab a few filets of the day’s catch from a market and grill them with simple seasoning.
 Along with easy side dishes from a market, this makes for a delicious meal.

 If you’re not keen on cooking, there’s still tons of amazing eats to be had on all of the Hawaiian islands.
-If you’re heading to Kauai, check out my post on the best restaurants in Kauai.
+If you’re heading to Kauai, check out my post on the best places to eat in Kauai.

 4. Plan on Renting a Car to See the Best of Any Hawaiian Island

 Even if you’re staying somewhere that’s easily accessible from the airport, it’s generally worth renting a car in Hawaii.
 Why?
 Well, public transportation options aren’t great for getting around each individual island, so you’ll need a car if you really want to explore.